kynex7510/3dbrew/content/GPU/Internal_Registers.md

 | ADDR5    | Positive Z  |
 | ADDR6    | Negative Z  |

 Otherwise, ADDR(1) points to a 2D texture, and the rest are empty.
+Addresses shall be ordered from lowest to highest, otherwise some faces might not render correctly.

 ### GPUREG_TEXUNIT*i*\_SHADOW